diliscia/stm_accessibilty_review/Montréal Public Transport Accessibility.md

 - Since it was not possible to find the number of Bus units, it was used the variable `Wheelchair Accessible` related to the trips.
 - The same bus can do more than one trip, but it won't change during the trip.
 - Based on the results, 65% of the bus trips are indicated as Wheelchair Accessible.
+That differs from the `all vehicules accesible`
-- It's possible that the variable `wheelchair accesible` in the trip data conatin some nuance.
-According to the [data dictionary](https://developers.google.com/transit/gtfs/reference) the variable means "Vehicle being used on this particular trip can accommodate at least one rider in a wheelchair."
-- The 35% gap could be related to the availability to the `ramp at the front`.
+- It's possible that the variable `wheelchair accesible` in the trip data is defined with a different approach and the 35% gap could be related to the availability to the `ramp at the front`.

 ![](chart/TripsWCHAccess.png)